sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 == Calling Groups from GAP ==

+GAP is a system... explain..
 explanation of what we are doing (calling GAP), what gap is and what its limitations are

+We rely heavily on the SmallGroup and AllSmallGroups GAP commands within this page.
+The documentation for these can be found in the GAP System website.

 === Group of Order n ===